quackscience/.github/profile/README.md

 Quackscience is a community of DuckDB Extension developers.<br>
 We help each other dream, design and develop fun new extensions.

-Developing DuckDB is hard work but thanks to Team DuckDB Labs - developing extensions is not!

 ## Join Us
+Developing DuckDB is hard but thanks to Team DuckDB Labs - developing extensions is fun!<br>

 Got an idea or an extension you'd like to work on with friends?
 [Start a Discussion](https://github.com/quackscience/.github/discussions)